Daizjon/C-Programs/README.md

 # Cpp-Programs
-Programs I've written in C++ as well as their purpose Includes work done in SSH Linux Systems
+Programs I've written in C++ as well as their purpose Includes work done in SSH Linux Systems.
+Ranges from basic to advanced programs.